-5 The NMRA conformance test DCC decoder test system is used to test a locomotive or accessory DCC decoder.
-The tester verifies that the decoder meets the baseline NMRA DCC standards S-9.1 and S-9.2.
+The NMRA conformance test DCC decoder test system is used to test a locomotive or accessory DCC decoder.
+The tester verifies that the decoder meets the baseline NMRA DCC standards S9.1 and S9.2.
 This paper describes how to install the conformance test generator, set up the test jig, load and configure the test software, and run the tests.

-The SEND.EXE program is supported by 2 hardware platforms, the Sender V2 System and the Sender V3 System.
+The SEND.EXE program is supported on 2 hardware platforms, the Sender V2 System and the Sender V3 System.
 This document details the hardware and software setup of the Sender V2 System.
-The Sender V3 System hardware and software setup is detailed in TR-3-2015 Sender V3 Getting Started Guide.pdf
+The Sender V3 System hardware and software setup is detailed in the following document:

+• TN9.1.3 Sender V3 Getting Started Guide.pdf

-Section 5 Test Descriptions and section 6 SEND.EXE Reference detail the SEND.EXE program.
+Section 3 Test Descriptions, and 4 SEND.EXE Reference detail the SEND.EXE program.
 These sections apply to both the Sender V2 System and the Sender V3 System.